menuka94/transfer-learning/README.md

 ## Description

-Runs Spark PCA modeling on [NOAA's NAM dataset](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/north-american-mesoscale-forecast-system-nam), followed by K-Means Clustering to get $K$ clusters.
+Runs Spark PCA modeling on [NOAA's NAM dataset](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/north-american-mesoscale-forecast-system-nam), followed by K-Means Clustering to get **K** clusters.
 The cluster centroids are computed by finding the GISJoins which have the smallest squared distance based on principle components.
 Finally, the application outputs a list of <cluster_id>,<gis_join>,<is_center> in CSV format.

 ## Usage